ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 Suggests: lm-sensors, lsof, strace
 Homepage: https://htop.dev/
 Description: interactive processes viewer
- Htop is an ncursed-based process viewer similar to top, but it allows one to scroll the list vertically and horizontally to see all processes and their full command lines.
+ Htop is an ncurses-based process viewer similar to top, but it allows one to scroll the list vertically and horizontally to see all processes and their full command lines.
 ```